29 May Think Smart Not Hard

 Let’s get something straight.
 If you’re still using the same, tired, old selling strategies from 2016 or 2017–heck, even 2018!–to sell on Amazon, you’re going to have a pretty rough go of it in 2019.
 Amazon is constantly changing, and you’re either hip to these changes or you’re dead on arrival.
 That’s why it is important to think smart not hard.

 But enough doom and gloom!
-Here’s the good news: we’ve got the top five seller strategies to ensure that not only will you and your brand succeed on Amazon in 2019, but that you end up finishing the year with plenty of green in your pocket.
+Here’s the good news: we’ve got the top five e-commerce seller tactics to ensure that not only will you and your brand succeed on Amazon in 2019, but that you end up finishing the year with plenty of green in your pocket.